ACNoonan/spanish-study-telegram-bot/docs/ROADMAP.md

 ```

 **Implementation:**
-- Use SQLAlchemy ORM for database abstraction
+- DO NOT SQLAlchemy ORM for database abstraction, WE DO NOT NEED AN ORM
 - Implement conversation pruning (keep last 30 days)
 - Context window: last 20 messages (~2000 tokens)
 - Add user_id based session management